cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 # Introduction

-This document describes CPace which is a protocol for two parties that share a low-entropy secret (password) to derive a to derive a strong shared key without disclosing the secret to offline dictionary attacks.
+This document describes CPace which is a protocol for two parties for deriving a strong shared secret from a low-entropy secret (password) without disclosing the secret to offline dictionary attacks.

 The CPace method was tailored for constrained devices and